whomwah/alfred-vscode-workflow/README.md

 # Open in VSCode workflow

-Searches for a local Git repo based on the path/s of your choice and allows you to either open them in VSCode or in your Terminal.
+Searches for local Git repos based on the path/s of your choice and allows you to either open them in VSCode or in your Terminal.
 It's really fast.
 It uses [Deno](https://deno.land/).
 It's written in [TypeScript](https://www.typescriptlang.org/).